German DeclensionDeclension & Cases Explained

 Well done 🎉!

 You are now using the definite and indefinite articles, and the N-declension, in both the nominative and accusative cases!
-Your sentences now include a subject and an object.
+Your sentences now include a subject, an action and an object.

 In our next lesson, we will tackle the German pronouns.
 Head over, when you're ready.